-Have you read the ingredients on a bottle of salad dressing lately?
+Have you read the ingredients on a bottle of store-bought vinaigrette dressing lately?

 Holy cow…since when do you need over 20 ingredients for something as simple as a vinaigrette?
 Yikes!
 Especially if some of those ingredients are artificial colorings and preservatives.

 I’ll make it myself, thank you very much.